xcart/xcart-docs/_pages/devs_en/basics/new_form/model_editing.md

 ```

 Let us have a closer look at this implementation:
 1. Our class extends an abstract implementation model editing widget (`\XLite\View\FormModel\AFormModel`):

     ```php
     class ExampleProductEdit extends \XLite\View\FormModel\AFormModel
     {...}
     ```

-2. Next we implement methods to configure form action: (`getTarget`, `getAction`, `getActionParams`).
-This needs to submit form to appropriate controller and action with correct parameters.
+2. We implement methods to configure form action: (`getTarget`, `getAction`, `getActionParams`).
+They are needed to submit form to right controller ('example_product_edit') with right action ('update') alongside right parameters (if 'product_id' is provided, then 'product_id' will be in our request);
-3. After that, we define what fields will be displayed in this widget by implementing method `defineFields()`:
+3. After that, we define what fields will be displayed in this widget by implementing `defineFields()` method:

     ```php
     /**